US STOCKS-Wall Street closes higher after Powell testimony eases investors' concerns

 By Sinéad Carew

+But he added that rather than diminishing job growth, the Fed's tightening plans which include higher interest rates and a reduction in its asset holdings were necessary to maintain the economic expansion.

-After falling just under 1% earlier in the day, the interest rate sensitive technology sector .SPLRCT bounced back and brought the broader indexes with it.
+After falling just 1% earlier in the day, the interest rate sensitive technology sector .SPLRCT bounced back and brought the broader indexes with it.
+Technology-laden Nasdaq closed up 1.4% marking its biggest daily gain so far this year.

-Powell's comments likely reassured investors that the Fed was not going to prioritize inflation reduction above all else, said Shawn Cruz, senior manager of trader strategy at TD Ameritrade in Chicago.
+Powell's comments likely reassured investors that the Fed was not going to prioritize inflation reduction above everything else, including employment, said Shawn Cruz, senior manager of trader strategy at TD Ameritrade in Chicago.

 "The initial concern was the Fed would upset the pace of the recovery," said Cruz.
-But the investor takeaway from Tuesday's testimony was that "he's not just going to try and crush inflation and not worry about the other effects that could have on the economy.
-He's also going to be sort of cognizant of the potential fallout effect."
+But the investor takeaway from Tuesday's testimony was that "he's not just going to try and crush inflation" without regarding "the other effects that could have on the economy."

 Investors had been selling stocks since Jan.
 5 when December meeting minutes showed Fed officials discussing how "very tight" job market and unabated inflation might require interest rate hikes sooner than expected and a reduction of the Fed's overall asset holdings as a second brake on the economy.